ladykosha/ladykosha.github.io/pages/emacs.md

 How to copy from one dired dir to the next dired dir shown in a split window?
 -----------------------------------------------------------------------------

-Call “customize-variable” then “dired-dwim-target”, then set the value to “On” by clicking the `Toggle` button.
-Then, click `Save for Future Sessions`, then `Finish`.
+Call “customize-variable” then “dired-dwim-target”, then set the value to “On” by clicking the 〖Toggle〗 button.
+Then, click 〖Save for Future Sessions〗, then 〖Finish〗.

 Or, put the following in your emacs init file:

 (setq dired-dwim-target t)

 Now, when you have dired of different dir in 2 panes, and when you press C to copy, the other dir in the split pane will be default destination.